How to Write a Nonprofit Press Release | Step-by-Step Guide

 Final Thoughts

-Although there are good arguments on both sides, and it’s one of those tactics that could be a hit or miss, but if it hits, it could result in a major press launch for your nonprofit.
+There is a lot of debate about whether or not press releases are still worthwhile for nonprofits.
+Although there are good arguments on both sides, and it’s one of those tactics that could be a hit or miss, if it hits, it could result in a major press launch for your nonprofit.

-Furthermore, if a nonprofit press release is engaging enough, it also can do the following: generate social sharing; direct targeted and organic traffic back to a website; and create journalistic interest home and abroad.
+Furthermore, if a nonprofit press release is engaging enough, it also can do the following: generate social sharing; direct targeted and organic traffic back to a website; and create journalistic interest at home and abroad.
 All of this makes crafting a nonprofit press release worthwhile for your nonprofit.

 Ilma Ibrisevic is a content creator and nonprofit writer.
 She’s passionate about meaningful work, sustainability, and social movements.
 If she’s not working, she’s obsessing over coffee or cooking.
 You can connect with her on Linkedin.